The Perfect Quirky Day Out in London Bridge

-But even if you’ve already ticked Tower of London and The Shard off your travel bucket list, there are still so many brilliant non-touristy things to do in London Bridge that make a return visit to the neighbourhood worthwhile.
+But even if you’ve already ticked Tower of London and The Shard off your travel bucket list, there are still so many brilliant unusual things to do in London Bridge that make a return visit to the neighbourhood worthwhile.
 You’ve just got to dig a little deeper.
 Lucky for you, you’ve come to the right place.
-Because today I bring you the perfect guide to an unusual day out in London Bridge, major London landmarks (for the most part) excluded.
+Because today I bring you the perfect guide to all the quirky things to do in London Bridge, major London landmarks (for the most part) excluded.

 London Bridge Itinerary: Morning

 First up, food.
 Because all good days start with a killer breakfast, right?
 And you quirky day in London Bridge should be no exception.
 Especially when you can eat somewhere as delicious as Where The Pancakes Are.

 This fantastic brunch spot, located in the heart of Flat Iron Square (a hip, new-ish watering hole that hosts a mix of bars, restaurants and music venues) is the perfect place to kickstart your day.
 They serve – you guessed it – pancakes, but concocted is all sorts of flavourful ways.
 Try Forest Berries - pancakes covered in berry compote, house cream and crushed violet meringue, sprinkled with almond flakes.

 Or, if you don’t have a massive sweet tooth, try the Welsh Rarebit, that comes with mature cheddar, ale, vinegar crisps, grilled spring onions and a fried egg.
 And definitely don’t miss out on a cold pressed juice.
 I promise it’ll give you the kick you need to wander London’s streets all afternoon.